Best Web3 Rug Pull Detection Tools in 2026 — Ranked & Compared

 Why do professional rug pulls pass contract scanners?

 Professional operators know exactly which code patterns trigger GoPlus, Token Sniffer, and similar tools.
-They deliberately write clean Solidity code that contains none of the flagged patterns — no hidden mint, no blacklist, no proxy, unlocked liquidity added after initial checks.
-Their malicious intent is not in the code at all.
-It exists only in their behavioral history — prior rug pulls, interactions with known fraud wallets, patterns of deploying and draining pools.
-That history is permanently on-chain and readable, but contract scanners never look at it.
-ChainAware’s behavioral approach reads exactly that history.
+They deliberately write clean Solidity code containing none of the flagged patterns.
+Their malicious intent exists only in their behavioral history — prior rug pulls, interactions with known fraud wallets, patterns of deploying and draining pools across multiple schemes.
+That history is permanently on-chain but contract scanners never look at it.
+V3’s Pipeline 1 reads exactly that history.
+V3’s Pipeline 2 then independently inspects the contract code, catching operators who write clean-looking code that still contains detectable dangerous function patterns when analyzed at the AST or bytecode level.

 Which tool is best for Solana memecoins?